Search This Blog

 £11

 Robert Colbourne [Surgeon.
-I have a copy of the will of a Robert Colbourne that is likely this man.
+I have a copy of the will of a Robert Colbourne that is this man's father.
 A transcription of it is here].

 House, yard, stable, pleasure ground and garden